lionelspagna/php-programming/liskov/Readme.md

 }
 ```

-This class receive width and height when creating the object and calculate the area if we invoke are, the result can be printed with a function
+This class receive width and height when creating the object and calculate the area if invoked, the result can be printed with a function

 ```
 function print_area(Rectangle $rectangle)